micahreich/linear-regression/README.md

   <img src="https://quicklatex.com/cache3/cf/ql_893566d3b8ed63f1395b7cea5f0062cf_l3.png">
 </p>

 where the partial derivitive of J(theta) represents how J(theta) changes with respect to the parameter theta j (either theta 0 or theta 1 if doing single variable regression).
 Over multiple training iterations, the parameters are refined until J(theta) is minimized.
+The alpha is known as the learning rate, and it represents the magnitude with which theta should be changed during the training iteration.

 Note: changing theta by looking at the partial derivitive of the loss over the entire dataset is known as batch gradient descent.